 - Moderna COVID-19 vaccine

 Below are the steps LearnMore is taking to help prevent the spread of respiratory viruses during classroom activities.

 Before the Class

 If you have been ill or have any signs of illness within 24 hours prior to the class (fever, cough, breathing difficulties/shortness of breath, or other symptoms), please do not attend class and instead contact LearnMore Registered Nurse Program Director (RNPD) or Faculty Instructor to reschedule your training.
-If you have traveled outside of United States within the last 14 days, LearnMore requires that you:

 The cleaning process:

 - Follows CDC guidance, including updated COVID-19 guidance

 - Adheres to use instructions for cleaning products approved on the EPA List N Tool: COVID-19 Disinfectants